 1. Eat meat in moderation.

 Stick to the 80/20 rule; that is, make 80 percent of what you eat fresh veggies and fruits, legumes, olive oil, avocados, nuts and even some whole grains.
 Limit meat and other animal protein to about 20 percent.
-Instead of eating a whole bowl of meatballs, limit yourself to 1 large meatball or 3 to 4 small ones.
+Instead of eating a whole bowl of meatballs, limit yourself to 1-1.5 large meatballs or 3-5 small ones.

-Whenever possible, choose grass fed or organic beef over conventionally produced meats to get a “cleaner,” more natural product that has not been produced with artificial hormones and preventative antibiotics.
-The meat is more nutritious and a bit leaner, and I also personally think it tastes better.
+Whenever possible, choose locally raised, grass-fed, or organic beef over conventionally produced meats to get a cleaner, more natural product that has not been produced with added hormones and preventative antibiotics.
+The meat is more nutritious and a bit leaner, and I also think it tastes better.

 3. Bake meatballs in the oven at a medium temp, don’t fry them.

 When you fry meatballs on the stove at a high temp, it’s hard to know exactly how hot the oil is getting.
-This is important because you don’t want to reach or exceed the oil’s smoke point (the point at which it oxidizes and generates free radicals that are harmful for your body).
-Since the smoke point of olive oil is about 375 degrees F, baking the meatballs in the oven at 350 degrees F, then, is a safer bet than frying them on the stove.
+This is important because you don’t want to reach or exceed the oil’s smoke point (the point at which it oxidizes and generates free radicals).
+Since the smoke point of olive oil is about 400 degrees F, baking the meatballs in the oven at 350 degrees F, then, is a safer bet than frying them on the stove.

 I like a high vibrational sauce, one that is bright red in color and offers flavors that are fresh, vibrant, and 100 percent natural, not masked by refined sugar.
-I couldn’t find a sauce on the market that met all these ideals, so I made (and now sell) my own Organic Marinara Sauce.
+I couldn’t find a sauce on the market that met all these ideals, so I created my own organic tomato sauces – a marinara and an arrabbiata.

 5. Limit pasta portion size.